Genesis-of-the-Grid/gcore-contracts/README.md

 Smart contracts for the **Genesis Core Token (GCORE)** presale on **BNB Chain**.  **Not yet pushed on mainnet**

-This repository contains the full, unmodified Solidity source of the seven production contracts.
+This repository contains the full, unmodified Solidity source of the eight production contracts — the seven presale contracts in [`src/`](src/) plus the standalone Early Bird sale in [`earlybird/`](earlybird/).
 It is published for exchange listings, launchpad reviews and independent audit

 | | |
 |---|---|